Jeffersonville & Louisville

 Course descriptions are designed to depict each course content in understandable items to aid the student in a complete comprehension of requisite studies to attain the objectives of the program.

-ENG 110 - English Grammar and Composition (5 Qtr.
-Credits)
+ENG 110 - English Grammar and Composition (5 QH)

 This course provides an overview of the rules of grammar and the fundamentals of writing.
 The student will begin by studying contemporary college learning.
 Emphasis will be on usage rather than on grammar per se.
 Students will write several essays, including descriptive, comparative, definitive, narrative, and cause/effect.
 How to select a topic and how to write a thesis statement, an introduction, body, and conclusion will be examined.
 The student will also demonstrate the ability to write both topic and sentence outlines.

-ENG 120 - Advanced Composition and Business Communications(5 Qtr.
-Credits)
+ENG 120 - Advanced Composition and Business Communications(5 QH)

 This course is designed to provide a survey of sociology.
 The course will include a presentation of sociological theories and perspectives, the roots of sociology as an empirical science, sociological research, culture, socialization, social interaction, deviance, and social structure, how socialization happens and social interaction.